EmbeddedRPC/erpc/erpcgen/test/readme.md

 This test system is built on py.test using its extensive plugin hooks.
 To run the tests, just run py.test in either the `erpc/erpgen/` or `erpc/erpcgen/test/` directory.
+Because of py.test are trying run all tests in all subfolders, is safer to run py.test with parameter source directory (from erpcgen directory run: "pytest test").
+This prevent on windows to execute boost test in boost folder.

 Setup